burugo/cursorrules/planner-executor.md

 *   **Sections and their primary purpose:**
     *   `Background and Motivation`: Established by the Planner initially and appended during task progress.
     *   `Key Challenges and Analysis`: Established by the Planner initially and appended during task progress.
     *   `High-level Task Breakdown`: A step-by-step implementation plan for the request, defined by the Planner. **Ensure success criteria are clear, measurable, and for refactoring tasks, explicitly address logic preservation.** Consider adding `Task Type` labels to tasks here.
-These high-level tasks are then detailed and tracked in the appropriate task file.
+These high-level tasks are then detailed and tracked in the appropriate task file. **Task Type labeling is optional in the High-level Task Breakdown, but must be clearly labeled for each task in the task files.**
     *   `Project Status Board`: This section primarily serves to:
         *   **Clearly indicate the currently active task file** (e.g., `Active Task File: tasks.md` or `Active Task File: feature-auth-tasks.md`).
         *   Optionally, provide a very high-level status of overall progress.